 A: Yes, we have a demo site that is part of the Home Banking package.

-Q: How long can I be inactive before being logged out of the Internet Banking product?
+Q: How long can I be inactive before being logged out of the Online Banking product?

 A: The inactivity time out default is set for 20 minutes.
 However, you can define the timeout period in the User Options area for 5, 10, 20, 45 or 60 minutes.

-Q: What is required to use the Internet Banking service?
+Q: What is required to use the Online Banking service?